How to Connect to the MySQL Database Remotely

 For some suggested programs and more details, please see:

-- Accessing Your Databases
+- How to Access Your Databases

-Enable Your Computer as an Access Host
+How to Enable Your Computer as an Access Host

 Having a dynamic IP address means that the connecting IP address can change periodically, depending on the Internet Service Provider (ISP).
 You must update the connecting IP in Remote MySQL every time it changes.

 Here is a video showing how to add your IP address as an Access Host in cPanel.
 The Remote MySQL shown may look slightly different depending on which cPanel version your server is running; however, the functionality described in the video is the same.

 To add your computer as an Access Host as shown in the video above:

 - Log into cPanel.